 Aster family (Asteraceae)

 The upper stems terminate in panicles of flowerheads.
-A flowerhead consists of numerous tubular disk florets, which are enclosed by green bracts that are smooth and linear.
+A flowerhead consists of numerous tubular disk florets, which are enclosed by green bracts (phyllaries) that are smooth and linear.
 Sometimes these bracts assume a purplish appearance.
 The corollas of the disk florets, which are barely visible above the bracts, are white.
-The outer florets are fertile and pistillate, while the inner florets are hermaphroditic or sterile.
+The outer florets are fertile and pistillate, while the inner florets are perfect or sterile.
 The flowerheads are about ¾" long and ¼" across; they are slightly wider at the base, where there may be some outer bracts that are very short and linear.
-The blooming period occurs during late summer or early fall for about a month.
-There is no floral scent, although the foliage has a rank smell.
+The blooming period occurs during late summer or early fall for about 3 weeks.
+There is no floral scent, although the foliage has a rank bitter smell.
 The achenes develop with tufts of soft white hair; they are dispersed by the wind.
 The root system is shallow and fibrous.

 Cultivation: The preference is light shade to full sun, and moist conditions.
 The size of a plant can vary considerably depending on the fertility of the soil and the amount of available moisture.
 The soil should have sufficient organic material to retain moisture; some gravelly material is apparently acceptable as this plant often grows along railroad tracks.

-Faunal Associations: Primarily wasps visit the flowers for nectar, including Paper wasps, Hornets, Eumenine wasps, and Spider wasps.
+Faunal Associations: Primarily wasps visit the flowers for nectar, including paper wasps, hornets, Eumenine wasps, and spider wasps.
 Other insect visitors include long-tongued bees, short-tongued bees, and Tachinid flies.
 Mammalian herbivores leave this plant alone because of the bitterness and rank smell of the foliage.

 Photographic Location: The photographs were taken along a railroad near Champaign, Illinois.